roberd13/dsedocker/README.md

 * When [building](#building) custom images from the DataStax github repository, a [DataStax Academy account](https://academy.datastax.com/).

-# Creating a DataStax Enterprise Container
+# Creating a DataStax Enterprise container

-Use the options describe in this section to create DataStax Enterprise server containers.
-For a list of available DSE versions see [Docker Hub tags](https://hub.docker.com/r/datastax/dse-server/tags/).
+Use the options described in this section to create DataStax Enterprise server containers.

 ## Docker run options
 Use the following options to set up a DataStax Enterprise server container.